boothj5/minions/README.md

 `minions-contrib` | Example Minion plugins.

 # Running Minions
-To build Minions, from the project root run:
+First build Minions, from the project root run:

 ```
 mvn clean install
 ```

-Create a YAML file with your configuration, and example can ber found at [here](https://github.com/boothj5/minions/blob/master/minions.yml):
+Then create a YAML file with your configuration, and example can ber found at [here](https://github.com/boothj5/minions/blob/master/minions.yml):

 ```
 user: